greed0803/ripple-dev-portal/content/tutorial-rippled-setup.md

 At present, Ripple (the company) cannot recommend any validators aside from those in the default validator list.
 However, we are collecting data on other validators and building tools to report on their performance.
 For metrics on validators, see [validators.ripple.com](https://validators.ripple.com).

--At present, Ripple (the company) cannot recommend any validators aside from the 5 core validators run by Ripple: these validators are included in the default `rippled` configuration.
-However, we are collecting data on other validators and building tools to report on their performance.
-For metrics on validators, see [validators.ripple.com](https://validators.ripple.com).
-+At present, Ripple (the company) cannot recommend any validators aside from those in the default validator list.
-However, we are collecting data on other validators and building tools to report on their performance.
-For metrics on validators, see [validators.ripple.com](https://validators.ripple.com).

 # Installing rippled